Jane Wilson-Howarth: Writing

-Wilson-Howarth has contributed at literary festivals including twice at the Cambridge Wordfest and has contributed to several anthologies, mainly of travel writing.
+Wilson-Howarth has appeared at literary festivals, including twice at the Cambridge Wordfest, and has contributed to several anthologies, mainly of travel writing.

-She has written travel health features for most issues of Wanderlust (a total of over 200 articles so far) and also some for Condé Nast Traveller.
-She has occasionally contributed to The Independent newspaper and other national publications.
-In 2019, Simon Calder travel editor of the Independent newspaper called Wilson-Howarth one of the five most impressive travel authorities and was featured by Lonely Planet's on-line travel magazine.
+She has written more than 200 travel health features for Wanderlust and also some for Condé Nast Traveller.
+From time to time she has contributed to The Independent and other national publications.
+Simon Calder travel editor of the Independent newspaper called Wilson-Howarth one of the five most impressive travel authorities and she was featured by Lonely Planet's on-line travel magazine.

 She often gives talks and readings especially in East Anglia, and is a member of the Society of Authors as well as Cambridge Writers.
 Wilson-Howarth is also active in the innovative Walden Writers cooperative, set up in Saffron Walden, Essex, by authors Amy Corzine and Martyn Everett in 2008, to cross-promote the work of its members, organise literary events, publish a magazine and exchange information and support.
-Some meetings are workshops for members' works in progress, some tackle marketing and other matter that were once the domain of publishers.
-Other members include biographer Clare Mulley, children's authors Victor Watson, Rosemary Hayes and Penny Speller, and historian Lizzie Sanders.
+Some meetings are workshops for members' works in progress, whereas some tackle marketing and other matters that were once the domain of publishers.
+Other members include biographer Clare Mulley, children's authors Victor Watson, Rosemary Hayes and Penny Speller.
 Amy Corzine, Rosemary Hayes, Victor Watson, and Wilson-Howarth collaborated on a feature on writing for children for Juno magazine.